BlankuApp/TCSRS/API_DOCUMENTATION.md

 ---

 #### `DELETE /topics/{topic_id}` 🔒
-Delete a topic and all its cards
+Delete a topic and all its embedded cards

 **Path Parameters:**
 - `topic_id` (string, UUID) - Topic ID